 Yes!
 This warm heart is at the top of my list.
 Our women have dedicated their lives to serving their country, returning home, and loving us.
 Having my hero is worth its weight in gold for me and our kids (especially in this outfit)!

 I know some people who have been in physical pain instead of going to the doctor because they didn’t have insurance or couldn’t pay the bill.
 We don’t have that fear or anxiety.
 Just as medical care is provided to members of the military, so are their dependents.
 They include surgery, childbirth, scans, and medication (if you have that as a basis).

-MFLC is a military and family life counseling program.
-Some of the best things they do are personal and/or marriage counseling that is not on your record.
+MFLC is a military and family life counselling program.
+Some of the best things they do are personal and/or marriage counselling that is not on your record.
 They don’t take notes and can even get off-base from you if needed.

 Please contact your local Fleet and Family Service Center.
 They provide information about available careers, fitness, leisure, family and youth activities and much more.

 4. Military spouse education benefits

 Depending on your spouse’s rank, you may be eligible for a Military Spouse Career Advancement Account (MyCAA).
 And there is a GI bill that can be passed on to you or your children if your spouse does not use it or does not intend to use it.
 However, there are time limits that you should be aware of.
 More information is available from your local Fleet and Family Service Center.